-Magic: The Gathering Arena does a fantastic job of translating the excitement of the acclaimed trading card game to the digital world.
-But expanding your online collection can be a slow process.
+Looking for free MTG Arena codes?
+It’s a good idea to grab as many as you can.
+Expanding your collection of digital Magic: The Gathering cards can be a slow process.
 Whether you’re grinding for gold or spending hard cash on premium gems, sometimes you want a little boost.
-To get you well on your way, our MTG Arena codes list will shower you with freebies.
+To get you well on your way, we’ve whipped up this list to shower you with freebies.

-Each code unlocks cards, cosmetics, or experience boosts that will speed up your deck-building, and come in handy for new players wanting to expand beyond the starter decks, as well as old hands just hungry for more.
-We’ll be updating this guide regularly to list the latest MTG Arena codes, so make sure to check back and grab the latest goodies.
+The free MTG Arena codes listed here unlock cards, cosmetics, and experience boosts that will speed up your deck-building.
+They’re handy for new players who want to expand beyond the starter decks, as well as experienced players hungry for more.
+We’ll be updating this guide regularly to list the latest codes, so make sure to check back and grab all the goodies you can.

 The latest MTG Arena codes

 - PlayVOW – Three Innistrad: Midnight Hunt booster packs

 - PlayMID – Three Innistrad: Midnight Hunt booster packs